 - In extreme circumstances, it may be necessary to remove the BAR-OIS software from your computer and reload the software from the BAR-OIS Registration and Download website (https://start.calbarois.com/calvis-registration/).
 Be advised, station owners and station managers are the only users authorized to download the BAR-OIS software.
 (NOTE: Software updates may be downloaded by all BAR-OIS users.)

-Similar to DAD costs, the BAR does not have the authority to control equipment cost.
-Information supplied by the DAD vendors suggests complete BAR-OIS packages, including the computer, bar code scanner, printer, cart, and DAD are available for between $4,000 to $5,000 depending on the DAD vendor and equipment.
-Shops may build their own BAR-OIS by purchasing a BAR-certified DAD from a DAD vendor or third party supplier, and a compatible computer, bar code scanner, and printer from any available retailer.
+BAR does not have the authority to control equipment cost.
+Information provided by the DAD vendors suggests complete BAR-OIS packages, including the DAD and off-the-shelf-equipment are available for purchase between $4,000 and $5,000 depending on the DAD vendor and equipment.
+Shops may build their own BAR-OIS by purchasing off-the-shelf equipment and obtaining a BAR-certified DAD from a DAD vendor or third party supplier.

 Is there a cost for the California BAR-OIS software?